-The very first to get your Finder back is to quit it forcefully and then see if it starts usually.
+The first method to get your Finder back is to quit it forcefully and then see if it starts up normally again.

 - Open Task Manager by pressing Option + Command + Esc.

-- From the list of running Apps, click on Finder and then click on “Relaunch” option
+- From the list of running apps, click Finder and then click Relaunch.

-Doing this will Force Quit the Finder and also relaunch it.
+Doing this will force quit the Finder and then relaunch it.
 If things are executed as planned, you may have a fully functional Finder at your disposal.
-But if it didn’t turn out as expected, keep reading.
+But if it doesn’t turn out as expected, keep reading.

-Another way to Force Quit Finder is by using the Activity Monitor app on the Mac.
+Another way to force quit Finder is by using the Activity Monitor app on Mac.

-- Click on Finder from the list of processes running
+- Click Finder from the list of processes running.

-- Now click on the “X” icon at the top-left
+- Now click the X icon at the top-left.

 You’ll notice Finder removed from the list of running processes.
 Ideally, this should do the trick.
-But just in case it doesn’t help either, you may need to follow a little hard route.
+But just in case it doesn’t help either, you may need to follow a more involved route.

-If none of the fixes above seems to help, try logging out and then log in to your Mac again.
-This ideally kills all the running processes and starts them back when you log in.
-Make sure you Log Out and not just lock your Mac.
+If none of the fixes above seems to help, try logging out and back into your Mac.
+This kills all running processes and starts them back up when you log in.
+Make sure you log out rather than just locking your Mac.

-Even if that doesn’t help, try restarting your Mac and see if you have got it working.
-Also if that doesn’t help, I have got one last thing to help you out.
+If that doesn’t help, try restarting your Mac and see if you’ve got it working.
+If that doesn’t help, there’s one last trick that could help you out.

 The command line is a powerful tool to get things done when everything else fails.
 Maybe the Finder plist file is corrupted and needs to be deleted.
 But as Finder itself isn’t working, there’s no way we can navigate to the path and remove it using the UI.
-So we’ll use the Terminal app.
+So we’ll need to use the Terminal.